 What to Expect from Huntress

 Should you choose to remediate, you have the option of using Assisted Remediation which will attempt to remediate an incident automatically.
-Huntress also provides a PowerShell script** that may help.
+Huntress also provides a PowerShell script that may help.
 The script can be customized based on the details included in the incident reports.
+Note the script is provided as-is and we are unable to support it.

 Once the re-infection rate has slowed, we will resume sending incident reports.

 If you have any questions, please do not hesitate to contact Huntress support using the button below or by email at email@example.com.